'Excess height': Massive $200m Mission Bay development refused resource consent

 "The excess height of the proposal will result in adverse visual and dominance effects on the amenity of the surrounding environment, including the local centre environment itself, nearby residential areas that overlook the site, and the wider landscape."

-The development was also inconsistent with some aspects of Auckland's Unitary Plan, the city's planning document.
+The development was also inconsistent with some aspects of Auckland's Unitary Plan, the city's planning document, the commissioners said.

+The applicant has 15 working days to file an appeal with the Environment Court after receiving today's decision.
+Osborne said the developers were still taking advice on the next steps.

+He declined to comment further to the Herald this evening but said a statement would be released on Tuesday.

 Under the Unitary Plan, the seaside suburb is slated for some development with some areas allowed buildings up to 18m.